 By Lori R. Stepan

-Lori R. Stepan, Ph.D. is an Associate Teaching Professor of Chemistry at Penn State University in State College, PA.
+Lori R. Stepan is Associate Teaching Professor of Chemistry at Penn State University in University Park, Pennsylvania.